slackapi/deno-slack-api/docs/triggers/link-triggers.md

 }
 ```
 ## Usage
-Below are some usage examples of `ShortcutTrigger` objects which can be used in a .ts file to create a `shortcut` trigger through the [Slack CLI](./trigger-basics.md/#creating-triggers-using-the-slack-cli), alternatively this object could be passed into a
+Below are some usage examples of `ShortcutTrigger` objects which can be used in a .ts file to create a `shortcut` trigger through the [Slack CLI][creating-triggers-cli], alternatively this object could be passed into a
-`client.workflows.triggers.create` method to achieve the same effect at [runtime](./trigger-basics.md/#creating-triggers-in-the-runtime-environment).
+`client.workflows.triggers.create` method to achieve the same effect at [runtime][creating-triggers-runtime].

 ### Example Configured Shortcut Trigger